ActiveInferenceInstitute/ActiveInferenceJournal/Courses/PhysicsAsInformationProcessing_ChrisFields/Lecture_1/Transcripts/Prose/cFPIP-01LA_Physics as Information Processing  ~ Chris Fields ~ Lecture 1.m4a.sentences.csv_transcript.md

 So in a sense, Gödel birthed not only computer science but practical computing, by showing us that virtualization is just the way the world works.

 31:32 So now let's go back to physics, where these ideas were replicated, basically reintroduced, reinvented by **[Richard] Feynman** in developing his **path integral** formulation of quantum theory.
-And basically what Feyman realized was that in any physical process, the observer Alice prepares some state that she's interested in.
+And basically what Feynman realized was that in any physical process, the observer Alice prepares some state that she's interested in.

-She prepares some input to an experiment.
+She prepares some input for an experiment.
 Then she lets something happen, and then she sees what the result of the experiment is.
 And the canonical experiment in physics is scattering.
 You fire two protons at each other, and they intersect someplace, and stuff comes out, and you measure the stuff that comes out.
-And what you can measure is momentum and spin, energy, things like that, position.
+And what you can measure is momentum and spin, energy, things like that, position...

 32:33 So these processes conserve the total values of the things you can measure.
-So in particular, they preserve momentum and angular momentum, and they preserve other things that are harder to measure and are only approximately conserved anyway, like lepton number.
+So in particular, they preserve momentum and angular momentum, and they preserve other things that are harder to measure and are only approximately conserved anyway, like the lepton number.
 But Feynman's contribution to this way of thinking about experiments was to say, look, if you want to understand the output, you have to *sum over all of the possible processes* that could have produced the output from the input, no matter how improbable they are.
 33:17 So the famous idea from **Feynman diagrams** is, if you have an electron that's scattering off an atom, you measure the initial state of the electron that you've generated with an accelerator or something, and you measure the final state, which involves momentum and spin and so forth.